Generic family displaying robustly a fast growth of the number of periodic points: Introduction and statement of the main results

-In dimension 1, Martens-de Melo-van Strien \cite{MdMvS92} showed that for every $\infty\ge r\ge 2$, for an open and dense set\footnote{whose complement is the infinite codimentional manifold formed by maps with at least one flat critical point.} of $C^r$-maps, the number of periodic points grows at most exponentially fast.
+In dimension 1, Martens-de Melo-van Strien \cite{MdMvS92} showed that for any $\infty\ge r\ge 2$, for an open and dense set\footnote{whose complement is the infinite codimentional manifold formed by maps with at least one flat critical point.} of $C^r$-maps, the number of periodic points grows at most exponentially fast.

-Kaloshin \cite{K99} answered to a question of Artin and Mazur (in the finitely smooth case) by proving that for a dense set $\mathcal D$ in $Diff^r(M)$, $r< \infty$, the set $Per_n f$ is finite for every $n$ (and so equal to $Per_n f$) and its cardinality grows at most exponentially fast.

-However, Kaloshin \cite{K00} proved that whenever $2\le r<\infty$ and $\dim M\ge 2$, \emph{a locally topologically generic diffeomorphism displays a fast growth of the number of periodic points}: there exists an open set $U\subset Diff^r(M)$, so that for any sequence of integers $(a_n)_n$, a topologically generic $f\in U$ satisfies:
+Kaloshin \cite{K99} answered a question of Artin and Mazur (in the finitely smooth case) by proving that for a dense set $\mathcal D$ in $\Diff^r(M)$, $r< \infty$, the set $\Per_n f$ is finite for every $n$ (so equal to $\Per_n^0 f$) and its cardinality grows at most exponentially fast.
+On the other hand he proved in \cite{K00} that whenever $2\le r<\infty$ and $\dim M\ge 2$, \emph{a locally topologically generic diffeomorphism displays a fast growth of the number of periodic points}: there exists a nonempty open set $U\subset \Diff^r(M)$, so that for any sequence of integers $(a_n)_n$, a topologically generic $f\in U$ satisfies:

-Furthermore, Bonatti-Diaz-Ficher \cite{BDF08} extended this result to the $C^1$-case in dimension $\ge 3$.
-The conservative counterpart of this result in the conservative case has been proved by Kaloshin-Saprykina in \cite{KS06}.
-In Gochenko-Shilnikov-Turaev \cite{GST93}, Kaloshin theorem is based on a result by Gonchenko-Shilnikov-Turaev \cite{GST93,GST99} that surface diffeomorphisms with degenerate parabolic points form a locally dense subset of $Diff^r(M^2)$; since their proof in \cite{GST99,GST07} is valid in the $ C^\infty$ case, Kaloshin theorem immediately extends to the $C^\infty$-case as well.
-Recent seminal work of Turaev \cite{T15} also implies that among $C^\infty$-surface diffeomorphisms the fast growth of the number of periodic points is locally a topologically generic property.

-However the $C^\infty$-case in dimension $\ge 3$ remained open\footnote{In \cite{GST93b}, Theorem 7, Gonchenko-Shilnikov-Turaev theorem was claimed to be true for any dimension but no proof has ever been published.}.
-In this term, our first result accomplishes the study of problem \ref{problem1}, in any smoothness $\ge 2$ and any dimension: